R&A allows women members after overwhelming 'yes' vote

 "This decision is certainly a step in the right direction and one that better captures the current diversity and inclusiveness of our great game," the Ladies' PGA Tour said in a statement.

-Ted Bishop, president of the PGA of America, agreed, saying his organisation "loudly applauds" the decision.
+Ted Bishop, president of the PGA of America, agreed, saying his organization "loudly applauds" the decision.

 Helen Grant, Britain's minister for sport, said she hoped other clubs "that still have outdated same-sex policies" would follow suit.